Sigur Rós keeps fans dreaming with The Valtari Mystery Film Experiment

 By Inga Birgisdóttir

 Director and “moving art” exponent Inga Birgisdóttir (Grandma Lo-Fi: The Basement Tapes of Sigríður Níelsdóttir) knows how to create a tonne of impact with very little action.
 What starts off as a static image of a rocky, coastal landscape slowly comes to life with the addition of small, shadowy, moving figures.
-When these figures start flashing signal lights at one another, you begin to wonder what’s going on: are they trying to dole out a salutation, or warn each other against something more sinister?
+When these figures start flashing signal lights at one another, you begin to wonder: are they trying to dole out a salutation, or warn each other against something more sinister?
 I’d place my bet on the latter, as the song’s title used for the video, “Varúð”, translates to “Caution”.

 By Ryan McGinley